- Scarlett 2nd Generation 6i6, 18i8, 18i20

 8. You can now use faders in the Custom Mix for Line Outputs 3-4 to mix the levels of the inputs while you are live on the call.
 For example, if one person or instrument is much louder than another it can be useful to turn them down using the fader.
 In addition, by selecting the Output your headphones or speakers are connected to and assigning Custom Mix to them in Focusrite Control, you can adjust the volumes separately for what you are hearing, compared to what the VoIP audience is hearing.

-For an alternative guide on how to do this with Scarlett 3rd Gen interfaces, please see this article.
+For a guide on how to do this with Scarlett 3rd Gen interfaces, please see this article.

 For a guide on how to do this with interfaces that use Scarlett Mix Control or Saffire Mix Control, please see this article.